-The circuit courts are courts of general jurisdiction, that is, they have the right to entertain cases of almost every kind or nature.
-Except in cases confined exclusively by the Constitution to some other tribunal, they have original and general jurisdiction of all matters at law where the amount in controversy, exclusive of interest and costs, exceeds \$2,500; of cases of habeas corpus, mandamus, quo warranto and prohibition and of all crimes and misdemeanors.
-They shall have appellate jurisdiction in 'all cases, civil and criminal, where an appeal, writ of error or supersedeas may be allowed to the judgment or proceedings of any inferior tribunal.
+Scope of Jurisdiction: West Virginia Constitution, Article VIII, Section 6 provides that the Circuit courts are courts of original and general jurisdiction; that is, they hear cases of almost every nature.
+Except in cases confined exclusively by the constitution to some other tribunal, they have original and general jurisdiction of all civil actions where the amount in controversy, exclusive of interest, exceeds \$100.00, unless such value or amount is increased by the legislature; in all civil cases in equity; of all cases of habeas corpus, mandamus, quo warranto, prohibition, and certiorari, and of all crimes and misdemeanors.
+The circuit courts have appellate jurisdiction in all cases civil and criminal, where an appeal, writ of error, or supersedeas as may be allowed to the judgment or proceedings of any magistrate court.
+They also have such other jurisdiction, whether supervisory, original, appellate, or concurrent, as is or may be prescribed by law.
+WV Code 51-2-2 provides, in part, that Circuit Courts have original and general jurisdiction of all matters at law where the amount in controversy, exclusive of interest, exceeds \$7500.
+This amount was increased from the initial \$100.00 threshold, to \$300, to \$2500, and could in the future be raised higher.